-Complete and mail the Application Form to the Office of Admissions, St. Mary’s College, 200 East Mission Street, Saint Marys, Kansas 66536.
+Complete and mail the required forms to the Office of Admissions, St. Mary’s College, 200 East Mission Street, Saint Marys, Kansas 66536.
 Completed applications files will include:

 - Transcripts: St. Mary’s College cannot admit students without transcripts.
 High School graduates should request that their High School mail an official transcript directly to the College.
 Students entering on the basis of a GED should have the diploma-issuing school mail a transcript or records.

 - ACT/SAT Scores: Applicants must submit results from Scholastic Aptitude Tests (SAT), and/or the American College Testing (ACT) Program.

 - Transfer Materials: Transfer students must submit an official transcript from each college or university attended since high school graduation.
 Students with fewer than twelve semester hours of earned credit must also submit a high school transcript and ACT or SAT scores.

 - Recommendations: The College requires two letters of recommendation: the first, a personal integrity reference written by a priest with sufficient personal knowledge of the applicant; the second, an academic reference written by a former teacher or administrator (preferably not a guardian or relative).

 - Medical Forms: Applicants must provide information about medical history, to include results of a physical examination, indication of any known allergies, and a record of immunizations.